How to spend one day in Washington DC

 The Enigma decoding machine

 The Briefing Room Theater provides in-depth stories of actual real-life spy stories told by real operatives.
-You can imagine some of the information can be a bit gruesome.
+You can imagine that some of the information can be a bit gruesome.

 Traitors and Turncoats Exhibit